marmicode/whiskmate/docs/201-meal-repository-fake.md

 5. Check that the spies were called properly.

-6. Check out the implementation as mentioned at step 0 if you didn't do it already.
+6. Checkout the implementation as mentioned at step 0 if you didn't do it already.

 # 📝 Steps with a Fake